jlyonsmith/HowTo/CheatSheets/Apple Certificates and Signing Tools.md

 4. Then staple the notarization to the app with `xcrun stapler staple "scratch/Odin.app"`
 5. Finally, build the `.dmg` with `appdmg appdmg.json $DMG_FILE`

+## Creating PKG's

+`.pkg` files are an advanced way to install apps on macOS.
+Because `.pkg` files have metadata, MDM solutions can do a better job of tracking versioning information and automatically updating programs.
 ## References

 - [`appdmg`](https://www.npmjs.com/package/appdmg) for creating `.dmg` files.